Maternity Photo Session Outfit Advice

 - Men look best wearing either loafers or dress shoes.

-- Unless you’re going for a completely casual look (which I don’t suggest), avoid running shoes and flip flops.
+- Unless you’re going for a completely casual look (which I don’t suggest), avoid running shoes or flip flops.

 - Men, you can wear black, navy socks or socks with fun designs on them.
 However, for the love of all that’s good and holy, DO NOT WEAR WHITE SOCKS!!!!!